 Teacups don’t just hold pools of amber within them.

-They hold powers to bring the world together, to erase boundaries and barriers.
+They hold the power to bring the world together, to erase boundaries and barriers.

 They hold culture, love and life.

 The story of tea began one afternoon back in 2737 BC when Emperor Shen Nong was resting with his army on a distant land.
 One of his servants was boiling water for him to drink, when a cool breeze blew some dry leaves into the pot.
 Unknowingly, the servant served a cup to the Emperor.
 The water had changed color and a delicate aroma engulfed him.
 Curious, he took a sip of this mysterious infusion and mankind tasted tea for the first time in history.
 It isn’t surprising that this wild tree gained a holy status in China.
 Tea was soon made famous by Emperor Shen Nong and it was being studied for its unique properties.
 As the years passed, it became deeply rooted in Chinese medicine.

 Centuries later, during the Tung Dynasty, tea evolved from being a medicinal plant to a soul stirring experience.
 The simple tree began to inspire painters, potters and poets across the nation.
 And with their works of art, a universe of sophistication around tea was born.